tzervas/DynEL/README.md

 ### Using with Other Scripts

-To use Dynel in other Python scripts, simply import it and configure:
+To use DynEL in other Python scripts, simply import it and configure:

 ```python
 from dynel import *